Substra/substra-documentation/docs/source/documentation/r_scripts.rst

 How-to use R scripts with Substra
 =================================

-SubstraFL is a library made for working in Python, but Substra is flexible enough to accommodate running tasks in other programming languages.
+The high-level SubstraFL library is made for working in Python, but the lower-level library Substra is flexible enough to accommodate running tasks in other programming languages.
 This how-to guide explains how to run scripts written in R with Substra.
 This uses the low-level interface of Substra and requires writing more boilerplate code than using the high-level interface of SubstraFL.
-If you are not familiar with the Substra low-level library, you should read the :ref:`Substra introductory example <Titanic example>` first.
+If you are not familiar with the Substra low-level library, you should read the :doc:`Substra introductory example </auto_examples/titanic_example/run_titanic>` first.

 .. caution:: This guide provides an easy to run some scripts in another language.
     The scripts are wrapped up in a Python process, so performances might be limited.
+    In particular, multithreading is not supported.

 Preparing the R script
 ----------------------